epn-vespa/tutorials/ExPRES-tutorial/ExPRES-Tutorial.md

 It is also possible to define a physical “zero” time by providing a date.
 This date is particularly used for the generation of the VOTable outputs, but are also used for ephemeris.

-Frequency parameters are of three types that can be selected in a list (click on ￼ ).
+Frequency parameters are of three types that can be selected in a list.
 The linear and logarithmic scales are defined by minimum and maximum frequencies and the number of frequencies to simulate.
 Predefined frequencies also exist that corresponds to known instruments they can be selected by .

 *Observer*